Legislature(2021 - 2022)ANCH LIO DENALI Rm

 prosperity.
 He offered that Alaska's inflation is unique to

-national inflation as evidenced by Cost of Living (COLA)
+national inflation as evidenced by cost of living allowances

 government spending should naturally align with inflation, to

-which he postulated that it should not, necessarily as evidenced
+which he postulated that it should not, as evidenced by

-by economies of scale.
-He proposed that the factors calculated
+economies of scale.
+He proposed that the factors calculated to

 localized inflation, and the unique attributes of Alaska.
 He